shunnNet/nuxt-msw/README.md

 [![License][license-src]][license-href]
 [![Nuxt][nuxt-src]][nuxt-href] -->

 `nuxt-msw` integrates [MSW (Mock Service Worker)](https://mswjs.io/) into a Nuxt project, allowing you to use it for API mocking during development.
-Most of the code can be directly shared with test mocks, making it a great tool for mocking.
+Most of the code can be directly shared with test mocks.

-> [!WARNING]
-> (Please kindly check the [usage for unit-test](#about-usage-for-unit-test-sadly) and [usage for e2e-test](#about-usage-for-e2e-test-very-sadly) section before trying to use this module.)

 - [✨ &nbsp;Release Notes](/CHANGELOG.md)